EzyGang/py-cachify/docs/cached-decorator.md

 It also supports setting a time-to-live (TTL) for the cached values.

 The returned function value should be picklable, i.e. a pydantic's `BaseModel` subclasses are picklable, but a Django's `Response` is not.

-There is an [issue](https://github.com/EzyGang/py-cachify/issues/46) present to implement an ability to provide custom encoders/decoders to extend the possible applications.
+A way to make it work with non-picklable results is by providing a custom encoder & decoder tuple into the decorator.
+Please take a look at the examples below.

 It detects the type of function that it is being applied to automatically using a compatible cache client for it (sync or async).